-represented by at least one racer and one crew.
+PRE-RACE MEETING: 5:00 to 6:30pm, Thursday.
+Location: TBD.
+Solo entrants must be represented by the racer and at least one crew.
+2X Team entrants must be represented by at least one racer and one crew.
 4X Team entrants must be represented by at least two racers and one crew or 3 racers.
-(ALL crew members and ALL racers are strongly encouraged, and generally expected, to attend virtually.)
+(ALL crew members and ALL racers are strongly encouraged, and generally expected, to attend.)